cobot/cobot-slack/README.md

 [![Build Status](https://travis-ci.org/cobot/cobot-slack.svg?branch=master)](https://travis-ci.org/cobot/cobot-slack)

+## Retired

+Since Slack made their invite endpoint Enterprise only, we had to retire this app.

+---

 This app automatically invites members of a space on Cobot to a Slack.com team.
 To see it in action, go to http://slack.apps.cobot.me.

 ## About